Stevenson Island, MB

 Our office consists of one sergeant, two corporals, eight constables and two public servants.
 Due to the unique policing environment, members make use of a variety of equipment and vehicles.
 Global Positioning Systems are used when traveling between communities.
-The detachment has a fleet of five boats, which includes a Jet-Boat, two Kanters, one Metalcraft and one Harbercraft.
+The detachment has a fleet of five boats, which is our primary method of transportation to access the communities we serve.

 In winter, members travel the ice roads with four-wheel drive vehicles.
 Some trucks are kept in various communities for a total of eight 4x4 trucks.
 Members also respond to some calls for service using snowmobiles and ATVs.
-Chartered helicopters and hovercrafts are used during the freeze-up and break-up seasons or to access.
-Other than in the winter, when it can be reached by Winter Road, Red Sucker Lake is only accessible by helicopter of airplane.
+Chartered helicopters and hovercrafts are used during the freeze-up and break-up seasons.
+Other than in the winter, when it can be reached by Winter Road, Red Sucker Lake is only accessible by helicopter or airplane.

 Garden Hill Child and Family Services (CFS), Wasagamack CFS, St.Theresa Point CFS, and Red Sucker Lake CFS: Members partner with local CFS agencies to work toward suitable solutions in cases of child abuse, violence, and neglect, and in cases of domestic violence.
 For example, in the case of a spousal assault, there are normally “no contact” or “no communication” conditions set in place.
 As a result, parents may struggle to find solutions to visitation and custody issues.
 Another situation that arises is when parents are found intoxicated with children in their care.
 These are unfortunate examples of our office’s need to call upon CFS for action and assistance, but a clear demonstration of the need for our agencies to work together.